Omega-3-acid ethyl esters (Oral)

 - Allergy to fish or shellfish, history of—Use with caution.
 May increase risk of having an allergic reaction.

 - Atrial fibrillation or flutter (heart rhythm problem), or history of—Use with caution.
 May cause this condition to occur again.

 - Hypothyroidism (underactive thyroid)—May increase risk for hypertriglyceridemia.

 - Liver problems—Your doctor may want to monitor you more closely for unwanted effects.

-Use omega-3-acid ethyl esters only as directed by your doctor.
+Use this medicine only as directed by your doctor.
 Do not use more of it, do not use it more often, or do not use it for a longer time than your doctor ordered.
 Also, do not stop or change your dose without checking first with your doctor.

-Remember that omega-3-acid ethyl esters will not cure your condition but it does help control it.
+Remember that this medicine will not cure your condition but it does help control it.
 Therefore, you must continue to take it as directed if you expect to keep your triglyceride (fats) levels down.